USER-TOURNE/TOURNE-TABLE/README.md

 ### 1. Precision frame pacing - the biggest single win

-The original paced itself with `DwmFlush()`, which blocks until the monitor's next refresh.
+The baseline paced itself with `DwmFlush()`, which blocks until the monitor's next refresh.
 That meant the render thread woke **on every vertical blank, forever** - 60, 144, 240+ times a second - regardless of target FPS, whether anything needed redrawing, or whether the visualizer was even visible.

 This barely registers as CPU% in Task Manager, because the thread is blocked, not spinning.
 But every wake-up drags a core out of deep idle.
 Do that continuously and the core never settles into its efficient sleep states - which reads as a small, permanent bump in package power and temperature.
 The classic "low usage, still runs warm" signature.

 > **Note:** this becomes exponentially more noticeable on AMD architecture.
 >
 > **Note:** also exponentially more noticeable if you have **C-States disabled** in your BIOS or elsewhere.
-Shoutout to Process Lasso, Core Director, Park Control and HWiNFO64 for helping me debug why the hell all my E-cores were sitting at 65–70 °C when they were supposed to be idle during initial testing with Salyts' original mod.
+Shoutout to Process Lasso, Core Director, Park Control and HWiNFO64 for helping me debug why the hell all my E-cores were sitting at 65–70 °C when they were supposed to be idle during my initial baseline testing.

 **Fixed with** a high-resolution waitable timer firing only at the configured rate.
 Plain `Sleep()` wasn't good enough - it's quantized to ~15.6 ms, which would turn a 60 FPS target into stuttery 30–40 FPS.

 ### 2. Pre-rendered background blur

 A Gaussian blur is a full-image convolution - the most expensive thing Direct2D does in this scene.
-The original recomputed it **from scratch every frame**, despite its input (your wallpaper) never changing.
+The baseline recomputed it **from scratch every frame**, despite its input (your wallpaper) never changing.

 **Fixed by** computing it exactly once into a cached bitmap, then just copying that each frame.
 The cache covers only the widget's bounding box, replacing roughly **8 MB of video memory with tens of KB**.
 It re-bakes automatically if the widget moves or resizes.